Lafayette, Louisiana minor league baseball history: History

+Evangeline League

 After 12 years, the Lafayette White Sox began play as charter members of the 1934 Evangeline League, winning the first league championship.
 The White Sox won their first league championship in 1934 and another in 1939.
 Their 1939 regular season record was 93–49.
 On April 21, 1935, White Sox pitcher William Dowie threw a no–hitter against the Rayne Rice Birds, winning 3–0.
 Lafayette had a second no–hitter on May 2, 1939, when Lafayette pitcher Cornelius English pitched a no–hitter in a 4–0 victory over the Alexandria Aces.
 Despite the moniker, the White Sox were affiliates of the St. Louis Browns from 1936 to 1941.
 On May 22, 1942, the Lafayette White Sox franchise disbanded.

-In 1948, the Lafayette Bulls returned to play as members of the Evangeline League.
+In 1948, the Lafayette Bulls returned to play as members of the Evangeline League, taking the spot of the Natchez franchise which had left to join the Cotton States League.
 Lafayette would remain in the league until it folded after the 1957 season.
 The Bulls captured the regular season title in 1950.
 The franchise changed their moniker to become the Lafayette Oilers in 1954.
 The Oilers were affiliates of the Chicago Cubs from 1955 to 1957.
 The Oilers won the 1955 Evangeline League Championship and had the best record in the 1956 season when no playoffs took place.
 On June 20, 1957, the team disbanded.

 The Evangeline League permanently folded following the 1957 season and had never become an integrated league, despite the efforts of major league affiliates (the Chicago Cubs) to assign players to the Lafayette Oilers and integrate team rosters.
 In 1956, some boycotts of attending games occurred after the Lafayette Oilers refused to accept the players and Lafayette Parrish, home of the Baton Rouge Rebels, passed legislation making it illegal for black players to play in its ballparks.
 The Evangeline League itself also officially banned non-white players from appearing on their rosters.
 These blocks forced the major league teams to reassign the players to other leagues.
 Due to boycotts, the 1956 playoff finals, featuring Lafayette, were cancelled.
-Both the Lafayette Oilers and the Baton Rouge Rebels folded before the end of the 1957 season, on June 20 1957.
+Both the Lafayette Oilers and the Baton Rouge Rebels folded before the end of the 1957 season, on June 20, 1957.

+Texas League

 Minor league baseball returned to Lafayette, Louisiana in 1975.
 The Lafayette Drillers began play as an affiliate of the San Francisco Giants.
 The Drillers became members of the Class AA Texas League and won the Texas League Championship in their first season.
-Lafayette finished 72–57 to finish 1st in the Eastern Division.
+Lafayette finished 72–57 to finish first in the Eastern Division.
 In the 1975 playoffs, the Midland Cubs and Lafayette Drillers were tied 2 games to 2 when rain prevented completion of the series.
 The teams were declared co–champions.
-After finishing 58–76 in the 1976 season, the franchise relocated to become the Tulsa Drillers.
+After finishing 58–76 in the 1976 season, the franchise was purchased by the Texas Rangers and relocated to become the Tulsa Drillers.